 The Polar Ignite is a great fitness tracker – we said so in our Polar Ignite review.
 Mainly aimed at runners, it can track a million other fitness activities like backcountry skiing and fitness dancing.
 As well as tracking your workouts, it can also monitor sleep and heart rate throughout the day.

 Thanks to the built-in GPS, there is no need to carry the phone with you when you go out for an outdoor run.
 Recording an exercise is as easy as pressing the button on the side and tapping the icon of the desired activity; it shouldn't take you longer than two seconds to start working out.

-Wrist-based HR trackers aren't the most precise, but the Polar Ignite does a good job to give you an estimate based on your fitness levels, age, sex, etc. It can also measure VO2 Max with the 'Fitness Test' feature.
+Wrist-based HR trackers aren't the most precise, but the Polar Ignite does an excellent job of giving you an estimate based on your fitness levels, age, sex, etc. It can also measure VO2 Max with the 'Fitness Test' feature.

-The metrics monitored by the Polar Ignite are more than enough for most serious amateurs, people this fitness watch was designed for.
-Not only it gives you stats after the exercise has been finished on the watch face, once synchronised with the Polar Flow app, but you can also analyse your training in even more depth.
+The metrics monitored by the Polar Ignite are more than enough for most serious amateurs, the people this fitness watch was designed for.
+Not only does it give you stats after the exercise has been finished on the watch face, once synchronised with the Polar Flow app, but you can also analyse your training in even more depth.

 You can also track your sleep with the Polar Ignite.
 The only issue is – and this is something all fitness trackers have in common – is that wearing a tracker 'snugly' is not comfortable in the long run.